IBM/telco-network-cloud-drivers/content/reference/lm-api/api-definition/topology/managing-assemblies.md

 # Change Assembly State

-Request LM to transition an Assembly instance from one state to another.
+Request TNCO to transition an Assembly instance from one state to another.

 ## Request